iNKORE-NET/Translations/namespaces/site-home/content/community/rules-common.en-us.md

 **No External Sharing**: Do not <u>screenshot or share chat logs</u> outside the community to provoke conflict or public discussion.
 We are not responsible for anything members share outside the group.
 If you have seen anyone sharing chat logs to other groups or platforms, please report it to the admins.
 You will be rewarded for your help, and the person who shared the chat logs will be <u>immediately banned</u>.

-**Keep Conflicts In-House**: Any <u>disputes or disagreements</u> should be resolved privately.
+**Keep Conflicts In-House**: Any <u>disputes or disagreements</u> that do not have a positive impact on our company, it's services or products, most members in the group, or the development of humanity and technology should be resolved privately.
 Do not involve other members or admins unless necessary.
 Doxxing, threatening, or blackmailing is strictly prohibited.

 **Mind Your Energy**: Negativity should be respected, however, spreading it around is really not cool.
 Keep it to yourself.
 Treat everyone, including staff, <u>with respect and kindness</u>.

 ## 2. Content Standards

-**Never Talk about State Affairs**: Avoid discussing <u>politics, religion, race, or other sensitive topics</u>.
+**Never Talk about State Affairs**: Avoid discussing <u>politics, religion, race, sexuality, or other sensitive topics</u>.
 This includes sharing content that could be considered illegal or harmful.
 Neither praise, comment, nor criticize any political, religion party, figures, events, or any other sensitive topics.

 **Zero Tolerance for Illegal Content**: Do not share or promote <u>illegal activities</u>, including piracy, hacking, or any form of criminal behavior.
-You should also follow the rules of the region the <u>chat platform is based in</u>. *(For example, if the chat platform is based in the US, you should follow US laws; if the chat platform is based in CN, you should follow the Chinese laws, where VPNs are not allowed.)*
+You should also follow the rules of the region the <u>chat platform is based in</u>. *(For example, if the chat platform is based in the US, you should follow US laws; if the chat platform is based in CN, you should follow the Chinese laws, where some websites are not allowed to be accessed by some means.)*

-**Family Safe**: Keep content <u>family-friendly</u>, avoid NSFW, explicit, or offensive material.
+**Family Safe**: Keep content <u>family-friendly</u>, avoid NSFW, explicit (such as sexual, bloody content), or offensive material.
 Violence, pornography, or hate speech is strictly prohibited.
-Remeber that kids might be in the group, so keep it clean.
+Remeber that <u>kids of all ages</u> might be in the group, so please <u>keep it clean</u>.

 **No Plagiarism**: Do not share content that is <u>not yours without proper credit</u>.
 This includes copying, stealing, or claiming someone else's work as your own.